Musical elements in the discrete-time representation of sound

 \subsubsection{Tonal expansion: individual functions and chromatic mediants}

-Each one of these chords can be confirmed and developed by performing their individual dominant or subdominant, which are the triads based a fifth above or a fifth below, respectively.
-These individual dominants and subdominants, in the same way, have also subdominants and individual dominants of their own.
-Given a tonality, any chord can occur, no matter how distant it is from the harmonic field and from the notes within the scale.
-The unique condition is that the occurrence presents a coherent trajectory of dominants and subdominants to the original tonality.
+Each chord can be stressed and developed by performing their individual dominant or subdominant, which are the triads based on a fifth above or a fifth below, respectively.
+These individual dominants and subdominants, in the same way, have also subdominants and dominants of their own.
+Given a tonality, any chord can occur, no matter how distant it is from the most basic chords and from the notes of the scale.
+The unique (theoretical) condition is that the occurrence presents a coherent trajectory of dominants and subdominants (or their relatives and counter-relatives) to the original tonality.

-Mediants, or 'chromatic mediants', are two for each chord: the upper mediant, formed by the root at the third of original chord; and the lower mediant, formed by the fifth at the third of original chord.
-Both chords also are formed by a third, but with a chromatic alteration regarding the original chord.
-If two chromatic alterations exist, i.e.\ two notes altered by one semitone each regarding the original chord, it is a 'doubly chromatic mediant'.
-Again, there are two forms for each chord: the upper form, with a third in the fifth of the original triad; and the lower form, with a third in the root of the original triad.
-It is interesting to observe that a major chord has major chromatic and doubly chromatic mediants.
-A minor chord has minor chromatic and doubly chromatic mediants.
-(Recall that relatives and counter-relatives have oposite major-minor quality.)
-This relation between chords is considered advanced tonalism, sometimes even considered expansion and dissolution of tonalism, with strong and impressing effects although perfectly consonant triads.
-Chromatic mediants are used since the end of Romanticism by Wagner, Lizt, Richard Strauss, among others, and are quite simple to be realized~\cite{Harmonia,Salzer}.
+There are four mediants for each chord, they are a third apart from the original chord and are simple triads, as the relatives and counter-relatives, but retain the major/minor quality of the reference chord.
+The 'chromatic mediants' are the upper mediant, formed with the root at the third of the original chord; and the lower mediant, formed by the fifth at the third of the original chord.
+If two chromatic alterations exist, i.e.\ two notes are altered by one semitone, it is a 'doubly-chromatic mediant'.
+Again, there are two forms: the upper form, with a third in the fifth of the original triad; and the lower form, with a third in the root of the original triad.
+This relation between chords is considered of advanced tonalism, sometimes even considered as an expansion and dissolution of tonalism, with strong and impressive effects although they are simple, consonant major/minor triads.
+Chromatic mediants are used since the end of Romanticism by Wagner, Lizt, Richard Strauss, among others~\cite{Harmonia,Salzer}.